circlefin/malachite/specs/consensus/README.md

 ## Overview

+> TODO: the content of this big section should be moved into a `./overview.md`
+> file, linked in `README.md`.

 A consensus algorithm is run by a (previously defined) set of **processes**[^1], some of which may fail, that **propose** values and guarantees that eventually all correct processes **decide** the same value, among the proposed ones.